What to do with the 2 Weeks Before Your GRE Exam

 Review

-This reconnaissance should inform your prep, to an extent.
+This reconnaissance should shape your prep, to an extent.
 For instance, if you missed a question because you did not know vocabulary, trying to memorize 1,000 words in the last two weeks is not a good idea.
 On the other hand, if you mixed up one of these pesky ‘p’ words, say ‘portentous’ with ‘pretentious’, you may want to review them.
 Better yet, you may want to revisit those words that you tend to often confuse.

 Routine